FILTER

 Living in Paris as foreigners, these artists examine their condition through a Chinese perspective.
 The collision of cultures sets the backdrop for Qi Zhuo’s subversive sculptural language.
 We present his Bubble Game series, where coloured blown-glass bubbles attach to fractured Buddhist torsos like seals, crystalline forms that protect stone at stress points while framing dynamic posture.
 This focus on the damaged body encourages pacing oneself according to bodily needs; in Qi’s reflection, time and healing proceed hand in hand, recognising the absurdity of obsessions with physical perfection.

 Li Donglu draws on classical Western draftsmanship alongside Chinese pictorial thought, orchestrating light, colour, and precision to open contemplative, cosmological vistas.
 In his works, Greco-Roman sculptures appear wedged between rocks in sombre landscapes, figures suspended between civilisations.
-Working in oil and tempera, he constructs dramatic dreamscapes where nature becomes a theatre for cultural memory and surreal displacement.
+Working in oil paint, he constructs dramatic dreamscapes where nature becomes a theatre for cultural memory and surreal displacement.

 Alisan Atelier